Can’t sleep? You’re not alone.

 But, the good news is that most people can overcome challenges, improve their sleep and feel much more rested and healthy.

-Sleep help from an expert
+Get help sleeping from an expert

 We consulted with Dr. Katherine Green to answer your top questions on how you can sleep better.
 She’s the medical director of the Sleep Center at UCHealth Sleep Medicine Clinic on the Anschutz Medical Campus and also is an assistant professor at the University of Colorado School of Medicine.